phanturne/rag-project/python_backend/experiment/parsed_data.md

 - There is no overall limit on how many courses you can take as a special/non-degree student.
 - You would earn credits in the sense that if you wanted to transfer them to another institution, you could.
 However, at Georgia Tech, the credits would not count for anything.
 - Courses taken as a special/non-degree student will alter your GPA because the GPA does not start over

-Click here to return to Table of Contents
 ---
+with a new class standing.
+However, for the purposes of your resume, whatever your GPA was when your degree was awarded will be your MS GPA.

+● Courses taken as a special/non-degree student will appear on your transcript and become a part of your student record (this is not optional).

-# 15. Can I continue being a TA after I graduate from the program?
+15. Can I continue being a TA after I graduate from the program?

 This is possible, but it is more complicated than taking courses after graduating.
 You would have to be hired as a part-time instructor.
 The hiring takes more time, and you have to consent to a background check.
 Therefore, you should be absolutely sure that you really want to continue being a TA before you apply.

 Also, please note that international students who are not living in the U.S. most likely cannot be hired as TAs, as the Institute has to be able to verify your identity and conduct a background check, and you have to have a Social Security number to do this.
 International students who are not living in the U.S. may not work as TAs for free.
 Unless we hire them as a TA, there is no way of holding them accountable for their work as a TA.

-# 16. What technology-related services will I retain as a graduate of Georgia Tech?
+16. What technology-related services will I retain as a graduate of Georgia Tech?

 Please visit https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0027556 and https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0027561 for information on what will happen to your GT accounts once you have graduated from the OMSCS program.
 If you have any questions regarding this, please contact OIT directly.
 Their contact information can be found on their website.

-# 17. How can I request a degree verification from the Institute?
+17. How can I request a degree verification from the Institute?

 Please visit the Registrar’s website for information on how to request a degree verification.